gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle 3.1 supports version 0.3.1 of [Gradle Script Kotlin](https://github.com/gradle/gradle-script-kotlin), a statically typed build language based on Kotlin.

-This new version includes an improved dependencies DSL making it possible to configure all aspects of external module and project dependencies via a type-safe and IDE friendly DSL:
+This new version includes an improved dependencies DSL making it possible to configure all aspects of external module and project dependencies via a type-safe and IDE-friendly DSL, as shown here:

     dependencies {